 Once you've built up some tension and anticipation and arousal, if you're ready to focus on the external clitoris, you may want to start with a simple circular motion around the clitoris.
 Be aware that for many people the clitoris is capable of incredibly fine sensation, and the feeling of a finger tip running in circles around the tip of the clitoris will feel very different than, say, putting each finger on either side of the clitoris and moving your fingers back and forth in a kind of shuffling movement.
 And this will feel different than gentle tapping, or licking.
 It can be fun to try a lot of different movements, but stay with each one at least for a minute or two so you can see how much you like it, or if you're playing with a partner you can note how they are responding.
 But once you've found something you (or they, or both of you) like, then you may want to stick with it and simply build up intensity.

 Play With Fine Differences

-The clitoris is considered by many to be the most densely innervated part of the body, and for many it's capable of noticing fine differences in touch and also location.
+The clitoris is one of the most densely innervated parts of the body, and for many it's capable of noticing fine differences in touch and also location.
 There are some sex manuals that actually break down clitoral stimulation into "quadrants" suggesting that stimulation of the top right corner of the clitoral tips is the absolute best, or that some people melt when you stimulate the bottom left.
 Don't worry so much about finding a magic spot, but don't be afraid of exploring every millimeter of clitoris you can touch.
 For some people these differences won't be as noticeable, but for others, it can be the difference between fun and orgasmic.